ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 Panel

-This interactive session will explore the potential impacts of the expiration of the AHCAH waiver on hospital-at-home programs, considering various operational contexts.
+This interactive session will explore the potential impacts of the AHCAH waiver expiration on hospital-at-home programs, considering various operational contexts.
 Experts will discuss strategies for hospitals and systems to navigate the challenges posed by the waiver’s potential end, focusing on diverse scenarios such as organizations with their own health plans, systems heavily dependent on the waiver, and payers like MassHealth.
 Panelists from leading systems will provide insights into alternative approaches, legal considerations, and creative solutions for maintaining program viability and continuing to provide high-quality care outside of the waiver structure.

 Susan Stempek, MBA MMSc, PA-C